· By Customer Team

 But What If Your Hair Is Nasty AF?

-Ok, so you’re sold on the idea that too much hair washing is a bad idea.
+Ok, so you’re sold on the idea that too much hair washing, especially with sulfates, is a bad idea.
 But what if you work up a sweat at the gym every day or use hair products that need to get rinsed out?

 You don’t want to switch to the other extreme of never washing your hair (like some of the Redditors we encountered).
 A buildup of excess oil on your scalp can lead to dandruff, a chronic condition that causes the skin to flake.
 Not to mention you’ll feel grimy and gross if you stop washing your hair long-term.